 The surface membrane of an exosome provides a protected and controlled internal microenvironment, allowing cargo within the exosome to travel long distances within tissues without degradation.
 Specific characteristics of the exosome (i.e. surface marker profile and lipid composition), determined by their stem cell type of origin, facilitate the delivery of their cargo in a targeted manner.
 Charts on page 10 - ELISA surface marker profile highlight the difference between exosomes produced from different cell types.
 The charts represent the surface marker profile of four different exosome types; three from our proprietary stem cell lines, compared to a generic HEK 293 cell.
-While the size distribution for each exosome population is similar for all exosomes, the charts illustrate the unique surface marker profile of the different levels between the exosome types.
+While the size distribution for each exosome population is similar for all exosomes, the charts illustrate the unique surface marker profile of the different exosome types.
+Even the classic markers of exosomes (CD9, CD63 and CD81) are expressed at different levels between the exosome types.
 This, coupled with the presence or absence of surface markers specific to the cell type of origin, facilitates interactions between the exosome and the target cell.
 Therefore, choosing the correct cell source is an important consideration when developing any exosome-based drug delivery vehicle.